WhatsApp

 These alternative choices may not offer the same spice or flavour as the originals.
 But they can still give a satisfying meal without discomfort.
 For example, choosing grilled or steamed versions of dishes like chicken rice.
 It can lower the oil and spice content, aiding digestion for those with acid reflux.

-Importance of Consulting a Doctor
+Importance of Consulting a GERD Doctor

 While avoiding trigger foods can help manage acid reflux symptoms, it is important to consult with a doctor for personalised advice.
 Some individuals may have more specific trigger foods.
 It is also possible that medication may be necessary in addition to dietary changes to better manage acid reflux.

 Additionally, certain underlying health conditions may also contribute to acid reflux, such as hiatal hernia or gastroparesis.
-It is important for individuals experiencing acid reflux to consult with a doctor to rule out any other potential causes and receive proper treatment.
+It is important for individuals experiencing acid reflux to consult with a doctor to rule out any other potential causes and receive proper acid reflux treatment.

 In conclusion, managing acid reflux through diet is crucial for overall health and well-being.
 You can still enjoy the vibrant food culture of our country by being aware of common trigger foods and making healthier choices.
 By choosing alternative options and consulting with a doctor for personalised advice, individuals can better manage their acid reflux symptoms and improve their quality of life.